ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-infra-domain.md

 ## Domain controllers
 {: #adds-infra-domain-controllers}

-All AD domain controllers that are used in the IBM Cloud for VMware Solutions infrastructure domain are exclusively yours and nothing is shared with other customers.
+All AD domain controllers that are used in the {{site.data.keyword.vmwaresolutions_full}} infrastructure domain are exclusively yours and nothing is shared with other customers.
 You must provide operational management to monitor, update, back up, and recover these domain controllers.

 You must administer users, groups, computer and group policies, in the same manner as you do with your on-premises AD by using standard AD tools.
 You have full administrative control of the operating system and the AD environment that gets deployed as part of the vCenter Server instance provisioning.
 You can set up custom configurations and create simple or complex topology as needed.